weka/docs-weka-io/install/aws/README.md

 Use the 'Request on-demand limit increase' link to get more vCPUs.

+{% hint style="info" %}
+**Note:** vCPU increase is not an instant action and can take anywhere from minutes to days for AWS to evaluate and approve your request
+{% endhint %}

 You should be familiar with the following concepts and services that will be used as part of the Weka cluster deployment:

 * [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) - Identity and access management